scottohara/tvmanager/README.md

 Once the test suite is passing cleanly, to check the test suite coverage:

 * install [JSCoverage](http://siliconforks.com/jscoverage/)
-* create a sibling folder to your repository, called {REPO_NAME}Coverage (eg. if your repo is in ~/tvmanager, create a folder called ~/tvmanagerCoverage)
+* execute the test/generate-coverage.sh shell script, which creates an 'instrumented' copy of the code in the testCoverage directory
-* execute the test/generate-coverage.sh shell script, which creates an 'instrumented' copy of the code in the above location
+* restart the server in testCoverage mode (eg. `rackup -E testCoverage` or `shotgun -E testCoverage`)
-* browse to ../{REPO_NAME}Coverage/jscoverage.html?test/index.html&missing=true
+* browse to /jscoverage.html?test/index.html&missing=true
 * on the Summary tab, check that we have >=99% total coverage

 Coverage Exceptions: